 5. Now, you need to sign out of your Windows account or reboot the computer to see the effect of the script.
 In my case, the default font looks like shown in the below image:

-Check out our YouTube video for more clear idea:
+Check out our YouTube video for a more clear idea:

-In case, you’re not satisfied with the font which you changed using above registry tweak.
-You can revert the changes by undo the tweak you applied.
+In case, you’re not satisfied with the font which you changed using registry tweak.
+You can revert the changes by undoing the tweak you applied.
 You can also use ready to use registry files to apply or undo the change default font tweak.